Abhilash-Ponnachan/rust-study/readme.md

     // 506
     ```
 - **Conditional Looping (`while`)**
-    For looping based on a condition the normal contruct to use is teh `while` loop.
+    For looping based on a condition the normal construct to use is the `while` loop.
 This is a basic looping construct found in almost all programming languages and is the same in _Rust_ -

     ```rust
     let mut j = 1;
     let mut fact = 1;